 Appraisals are used to establish a basis for determining just compensation.
 The Uniform Act requires that an appraisal and a reviewer's analysis be obtained on all parcels proposed for acquisition.
 Regulations implementing appraisal standards of the Uniform Act are found in 49 CFR Part 24.
-The Uniform Act applies to any federal or federally assisted programs or projects and it applies when federal funding is to be used in any phase of the programs or projects.
+The Uniform Act applies to any federal or federally-assisted programs or projects and it applies when federal funding is to be used in any phase of the programs or projects.
 If federal funds are going to be used in any part of the project, but not in acquiring ROW, the Uniform Act applies to the appraisals and acquisitions.

-- OCTA will secure an appraisal of all properties to be acquired, exchanged, or sold, except those that are exempt under the Uniform Act.
-Appraisers are instructed that the appraisal shall conform to the requirements of the Uniform Standards of Professional Appraisal Practice and the Uniform Act. - All acquisition appraisals shall be reviewed by an independent review appraiser who will either approve, amend, or reject the appraisal. - An independent review appraiser shall confirm their review of the appraisal in writing. - All property owners shall be given notice of the date and time of inspection of their property by the appraiser and shall be given the opportunity to be present or have a representative present when the appraiser inspects their property.
+- OCTA will secure an appraisal of all properties to be acquired, exchanged or sold, except those that are exempt under the Uniform Act.
+Appraisers are instructed that the appraisal shall conform to the requirements of the Uniform Standards of Professional Appraisal Practice (USPAP) and the Uniform Act. - All acquisition appraisals shall be reviewed by an independent review appraiser who will either approve, amend or reject the appraisal. - An independent review appraiser shall confirm their review of the appraisal in writing. - All property owners shall be given notice of the date and time of inspection of their property by the appraiser and shall be given the opportunity to be present or have a representative present when the appraiser inspects their property.
 Property owners may submit information as to the value of their property during the appraisal process, and such information shall be considered by the appraiser.

 - Property owners will be permitted to review the approved real estate appraisal for their property. - Fixtures and equipment appraisals, if applicable and available, shall be included in the appraisal report. - A loss of business goodwill appraisal will be performed upon receipt of a loss of business goodwill claim.
 The loss of business goodwill appraiser shall review and consider tax returns and any other supporting financial data that is furnished by the business owner. - The selection of independent appraisers is based on qualifications and experience for the property being appraised in accordance with criteria for appraisals contained in 49 CFR Part 24.
-Appraisers must be qualified to give expert testimony in support of their value estimates in the event of condemnation proceeds. - The Federal Transit Administration (FTA), Federal Highway Administration (FHWA), and Caltrans (depending on the funding source) concurrence thresholds, appraisal, and settlement guidelines should be strictly followed. - OCTA shall contract qualified appraisers and qualified review appraisers in accordance with OCTA's Contract Administration and Material Management (CAMM) procurement process.
+Appraisers must be qualified to give expert testimony in support of their value estimates in the event of condemnation proceeds. - FTA, FHWA and Caltrans (depending on the funding source) concurrence thresholds, appraisal and settlement guidelines should be strictly followed. - OCTA shall establish a current Roster of Approved Contract Appraisers through the OCTA Procurement Process. - OCTA shall establish a current Roster of Approved Review Appraisers through the OCTA Procurement Process.